Booking Policy with Free Cancellation

 No?

-Well, travel to Tanzania’s Lake Manyara National Park.
-Tree climbing lions are the norm here, along with the world’s largest concentration of baboons.
+Travel to Tanzania’s Lake Manyara National Park,where tree-climbing lions and the world’s largest concentration of baboons are the norm.

-Located between the Great Rift Valley and Lake Manyara, the park dates back to 1960, when it was established to protect the vast herds of elephants and 400 bird species that flock to its alkaline shores.
+Located between the Great Rift Valley and Lake Manyara, the park was established in 1960 to protect the vast herds of elephants and 400 bird species that flock to its alkaline shores.

 Crammed with incredible wildlife sightings, grassy plains, marshlands, and acacia woodlands, this spot is a must-see in Tanzania for any safari lover.